arcolife/scholarec/README.md

 import scholarec

+To see if the scripts runs without error

+$ ./tests/run-tests.sh

+$ ./tests/test.py

 To go for a sample run (Later, have a look at the following script to see how the module works.)

 $ ./tests/query_parse

-To see if the scripts runs without error

-$ ./tests/run-tests.sh
+Note: For developing a small database from arXiv, you need to run the query_parse script and accept "Extract PDF" option for extracting related pdf's, converting them to plain text and extracting interesting words that would later be used for recommendations and suggestions.

 ***